chris-short/devopsish.com/content/post/124/index.md

 ## Process

 [**Accelerate: State of DevOps 2019 Survey**](https://google.qualtrics.com/jfe/form/SV_0v2VZMeA2Eha365?sp=5):  Nicole Forsgren, PhD is conducting the State of DevOps 2019 Survey.
 Your input is incredibly important.
-On several occassions, I have referenced [the 2018 report](https://cloudplatformonline.com/2018-state-of-devops.html) since its release for real world work that impacts real numbers.
+On several occasions, I have referenced [the 2018 report](https://cloudplatformonline.com/2018-state-of-devops.html) since its release for real-world work that impacts real numbers.
 Nicole's group also wrote, [*Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations*](https://amzn.to/2Xnc5S2), which I cannot recommend enough either.

-[Homeland Security warns of security flaws in enterprise VPN apps](https://techcrunch.com/2019/04/12/enterprise-security-flaws/) — A hole in OpenVPN means there's a whole in your backdoor, eek!
+[Homeland Security warns of security flaws in enterprise VPN apps](https://techcrunch.com/2019/04/12/enterprise-security-flaws/) — A hole in OpenVPN means there's a hole in your backdoor, eek!
 Seriously, upgrade ASAP.
-I stepped back from OpenVPN a couple years ago for a few reasons.
+I stepped back from OpenVPN a couple of years ago for a few reasons.
 If you need an alternative I'd recommend [WireGuard](https://www.wireguard.com/) (for personal use there is also [Outline](https://getoutline.org/)).

 [Big Companies Thought Insurance Covered a Cyberattack.
-They May Be Wrong.](https://www.nytimes.com/2019/04/15/technology/cyberinsurance-notpetya-attack.html) — "Zurich Insurance, said it would not be sending a reimbursement check.
-It cited a common, but rarely used, clause in insurance contracts: the “war exclusion,” which protects insurers from being saddled with costs related to damage from war.
+They May Be Wrong.](https://www.nytimes.com/2019/04/15/technology/cyberinsurance-notpetya-attack.html) — "Zurich Insurance said it would not be sending a reimbursement check.
+It cited a common, but rarely used, clause in insurance contracts: the 'war exclusion,' which protects insurers from being saddled with costs related to damage from war.
 Mondelez was deemed collateral damage in a cyberwar."

 [The top two most popular Docker base images each have over 500 vulnerabilities](https://snyk.io/blog/the-top-two-most-popular-docker-base-images-each-have-over-500-vulnerabilities/) — "The last scan as of March 11, 2019 shows that the official Node.js image ships with 567 vulnerable system libraries.
 The remaining nine images ship with at least 31 publicly known vulnerabilities each."
 Remember, containers make it easy to ship software vulnerabilities too.